navitux/workshops_project/docs/README.md

 - Course

 ### Dependencies
-I try (navitux) to keep only esential and necessary dependencies:
+I try (navitux) to keep only esential and necessary dependencies (trying, of course, not to reinvent the wheel):

 `
 Django==2.2.16